 But if we confess our sins, he is faithful and righteous, forgiving us our sins and cleansing us from all unrighteousness.
 (1 John 1:9 NET)

-The word “confess” in the above passage is one word that is a combination of two Greek words that together mean “to speak the same thing”.
+The word “confess” in the above passage is one word that is a combination of two Greek words that together mean “to speak the same thing.”
 That is to speak the same thing to God about our sin that He has spoken to us about it.
 So, what has God said about our sin?
 Sin kills (Romans 6:23; 5:12), He hates Sin (because it kills) (Hebrews 1:9.
 1 John 3:4), and He has paid the price for ALL of the sins we will ever commit (Galatians 3:13.
 1 John 2:2).
-The word translated unrighteousness is not referring to our spiritual condition which is the unchangeable righteousness of Jesus given by grace that is received by faith.
-(Philippians 3:9) It rather refers to the results of our wrongdoings including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).
+The word translated unrighteousness is not referring to our spiritual condition, which is the unchangeable righteousness of Jesus given by grace received by faith.
+(Philippians 3:9) It refers to the results of our wrongdoings, including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).